jordwalke/vim-reasonml/README.md

 ## Airline Integration

-`vim-reason` includes an airline extension which show the project name of the current file (and project status) in an airline segment.
+`vim-reasonml` includes an airline extension which show the project name of the current file (and project status) in an airline segment.
 Another included extension shows the current number of syntastic errors and warnings.